renner/renner.github.io-src/content/climbing.md

 keepAspectRatio: false
 ---

-This gallery contains pictures of people climbing and bouldering.
-The featured places are Frankenjura, Ticino, Silvretta, Allgäu and others.
-Enjoy!
+Pictures of people rock climbing and bouldering.
+The featured places are Frankenjura, Ticino, Silvretta, Allgäu, Pfalz and others.
+Enjoy it here or view [this album on flickr](https://www.flickr.com/photos/139561037@N05/albums/72157714505994352).